 '''

-% setenv LANG de_DE.ISO8859-1
+% setenv LANG fr_FR.ISO8859-1

-% setenv LC_CTYPE de_DE.ISO8859-1@example
+% setenv LC_CTYPE fr_FR.ISO8859-1@example

-% setenv LC_COLLATE de_DE.ISO8859-1@example
+% setenv LC_COLLATE fr_FR.ISO8859-1@example

 :

-% setenv LC_TIME de_DE.ISO8859-1@example
+% setenv LC TIME fr FR.ISO8859-1@example

 '''

-A Summary Tables of Worldwide Portability Interfaces
+Summary Tables of Worldwide Portability Interfaces

 This appendix lists and summarizes worldwide portability interfaces (WPI) that are defined by Version 5 of the X/Open CAE specification for system interfaces and headers (XSH).
 All these interfaces support the wide-character data type.
-Tables in this appendix also list ISO C equivalents that are not recommended, if there are any, for each WPI interface.
+Tables in this appendix also list older ISO C functions that use the char data type and therefore cannot perform character-by-character processing in all languages.
 The reference pages (manpages) provide detailed information for each interface.
 Refer to standards(5) for information about compiling a program in the appropriate definition environment for XSH Version 5.